martinpickering64/martinpickering.com/content/posts/series-git/recording-changes.md

 ## Tracking New Files

-In order to begin tracking a new file, you use the command git add.
+In order to begin tracking a new file, you use the command `git add`.
 To begin tracking the README file, you can run this:

 {{<highlight bash>}}